ErMapsh/Covid19Statistics/README.md

 selected, also the historical records of that location regarding the covid-19.
 This app can be very helpful to gain incites about current covid-19 condition, And also with its user friendliness it can be used by anyone who has a smartphone.

-## 💢Introduction
-This application is use full for any one around the world to gain knowledge of current covid trends.
-This app works on bases of React-Native which is a open source UI software with JavaScript framework for writing real, naively creating mobile applications for iOS and Android And for the data collection part it uses rest AP-I’s.
-This types of app are easy to use and fast rendering.
-We can use the react components to render different parts so that we don’t have to render the whole page again, which reduces the load on users mobile.
-This app can give you real time updates on covid-19 based on the location you have selected, also the historical records of that location regarding the covid-19.

 ## 💢Methodology
 ### various Methods used to develop the Project: